Preparation time: 2 hours plus overnight marinating

 Place roast back again in the saucepan and pour the vegetable-wine marinade around roast.
 Cook roast over low heat for about 1-2 hours or until meat is tender.

 Remove roast from the saucepan and let it rest for 15 minutes.
 Cut roast into about 1/2 inch (1 cm) thick slices.
 Set aside.
-Pass vegetable-wine sauce through a sieve and squeeze as much juice as possible from the veggies.
+Pass the vegetable-wine sauce through a sieve and squeeze as much juice as possible from the veggies.
 Remove cloves and discard veggies.